How do I decide what format for digital music?

 (DRM) protected file, including many purchased online such as on

 iTunes...
 Because of licensing and patent restrictions, we are not

 allowed to add these formats to Audacity."
 That reinforces my policy of

 having all digital audio in CD or mp3 format.
-I'm no longer so short of

 How do I edit the hidden track information?